CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 2. Select Projects and "Create New Project"

-- Now, this is something you only need to once.
+- Now, this is something you only need to do once.

-- We'll do this with Projects, which give you a bit of a workspace in which to keep things that belong to "you".
+- We'll do this with Projects, which gives you a bit of a workspace in which to keep things that belong to "you".

-- Click on "Projects" tab along the top and then click "CREATE NEW PROJECT"
+- Click on. the "Projects" tab along the top and then click "CREATE NEW PROJECT"

 |atmo_cp0|